 The three pillars of wellbeing: Yoga, meditation and mindfulness

 When it comes to your health, looking after your wellbeing is an essential ingredient.
 But what does that mean exactly?
 By definition, wellbeing is the state of being healthy and happy.
 Sounds easy enough, but how do you achieve it?
-Regular exercise and eating well are important components to physical health, but what about mental health and happiness?
 Being more mindful can help.

 What is mindfulness?